lucas-lb-rocha/Quarkus-social/README.md

 # quarkus-social Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework and it is a result from [udemy course](https://www.udemy.com/course/aprenda-quarkus-e-desenvolva-apis-restful-poderosas-em-java/?couponCode=LEADERSALE24A).

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .